perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 efficient if we could select between those two subroutines by testing the type of the selector only once.

-Of course, in Perl 6 we can do just that â with a *multisub*.
+Of course, in Perl 6 we can do just that — with a *multisub*.

 What's a multisub?
 It's a collection of related subroutines (known as "variants"), all of which have the same name but different parameter